qfoldit/Protein-Design-MCP/README.md

 An [MCP](https://modelcontextprotocol.io) server that gives LLM agents access to computational protein design tools.
 Ask your LLM to design binders, generate de novo folds, predict structures, score interfaces, or relax with Rosetta — it calls the right tool automatically.

-**24 tools total**, spanning generative design, structure prediction, physics-based scoring, analysis, bioactivity/QSAR prediction, and quantum-computing-assisted peptide folding.
+**25 tools total**, spanning generative design, structure prediction, physics-based scoring, analysis, bioactivity/QSAR prediction, and quantum-computing-assisted peptide folding.
 Built on RFdiffusion, ProteinMPNN, ESMFold, AlphaFold2, **Boltz-2**, **PyRosetta**, ESM2, OpenMM, **ZairaChem**, **QuPepFold** (CVaR-VQE), and a classical simulation inspired by **QFold**'s quantum-walk Metropolis algorithm.
-3D output from any of these can be exported to OpenUSD (`uag_exporter.py`) for NVIDIA Omniverse / NanoVer VR / Unreal / Unity.
+3D output from any of these -- or from external MCPs like BindCraft's `bindcraft_mcp` -- can be exported to OpenUSD (`uag_exporter.py`) for NVIDIA Omniverse / NanoVer VR / Unreal / Unity.

 | Distribution | Tools out-of-the-box | Extras |
 |---|---|---|